-(3) If the position of a member of a municipal board who is appointed by resolution of a municipality or who holds office by virtue of being the head of a municipality becomes vacant, the board shall notify the municipality and the municipality shall appoint a replacement.
+(3) If the position of a municipality or who holds office by virtue of being the head of a municipality becomes vacant, the board shall notify the municipality and the municipality shall appoint a replacement.

 Remuneration

 (4) The members of the municipal board who are appointed by the Lieutenant Governor in Council or by the Minister shall be remunerated in accordance with the regulations made by the Minister.